arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 ---
 title: '16.
-Getting Started with ROS2 and Turtlesim on Portenta X8'
+Getting Started with ROS 2 and Turtlesim on Portenta X8'
 difficulty: intermediate
-description: "Learn how to set up and run ROS2 with turtlesim visualization on Portenta X8 using an external display via USB-C® to HDMI."
+description: "Learn how to set up and run ROS 2 with turtlesim visualization on Portenta X8 using an external display via USB-C® to HDMI."
 tags:
-  - ROS2
+  - ROS 2
   - Docker
   - Linux
   - Wayland